bentwheel/lgbtq-retirement-meps-analysis/README.md

 discharge that all individuals within the cohort of interest were admitted in within hospital inpatient facilities.
 This measure is often also reported as “total hospital (in)patient-days.”
-This statistic, much like total ER utilization, is frequently reported by hospital organizations due to the fact that it is very predictive of the total cost of care delivered in inpatient hospital encounters.
+This statistic, much like total ED utilization, is frequently reported by hospital organizations due to the fact that it is very predictive of the total cost of care delivered in inpatient hospital encounters.